Let’s Save the Earth, Let’s Change the System

 3. Advance Social Movement Articulation of Just Transition.

 Just Transition is a strategy for addressing the climate crisis at the root–capitalism and the extractive economy.
 We will distribute Just Transition Principles, release Just Transition Primer and engage in discussion and events around Just Transition frames with organized labor and other movement forces.

 4. Build Practice around the Frontline Green New Deal.

 Chilean popular movements announced that even tough COP25 moved to Spain, the peoples mobilization would continue.
-We will join the Cumbre de los Pueblos from December 2-8, 2019.
+We joined the Cumbre de los Pueblos.
 Our goals in Santiago: